Reiner E. Moritz

 Reiner Eberhard Moritz (born 1938 in Hanover) is a German film director and film producer.

 Biography

 Moritz studied musicology, German, and Romance studies.
-He graduated from the Ludwig Maximilian University of Munich in 1970.
+He graduated from LMU Munich in 1970.
 In 1977, he founded the RM Creative Fernseh- und Film-GmbH in Munich, which still exists today.
 In 1978, he founded the RM Arts Fernseh- und Film GmbH, which later passed to the Kirch Group and since 2005 has rights to some 900 productions owned by the Arthaus Musik label.
-RM Arts produced a large number of documentaries in the field of music and visual arts.
+RM Arts produced numerous documentaries in the field of music and visual arts.

 In 1981, RM Arts started the series 1000 Meisterwerke for the WDR under the direction of Moritz.
 Moritz knew Dmitri Shostakovich and produced the documentary Ein Mann mit vielen Gesichtern ("A man with many faces") about him.